- Vital Records Home

 How to Obtain a Certified Copy of the New Birth Certificate

-- Submit the appropriate fee.
-The fee to prepare the new birth certificate after a court-ordered action and issue one certified copy of the certificate is $25.00.
+• Submit the appropriate fee.
+The fee to prepare the new birth certificate after a court-ordered action is $25.00, which includes one certified copy of the new record.
 Additional certified copies of the same record ordered at the same time are $6.00 each.
 There is an additional fee of $15.00 to expedite a request.
 Make check or money order payable to "State Board of Health".
 Please do not send cash.
 Fees are non-refundable.

 Center for Health Statistics